collector-bank/security-authentication-samples/readme.md

 ### Authentication methods
 Specify which authentication methods you want to use, supported methods are listed above.

-If you select more than one method, specify which one to set as the default, it will be used as authentication method if not specified in an authentication request.

 ### Redirect URIs
 For OAuth OpenID Connect code flow you need to specify redirect URIs that should be available to use in an authentication request.